tchotaneu/Intership_I3S/README.md

 # AMINE_Multiview (Active Module Identification through Network Embedding with multiview)
+AMINE_Multiview is an  extension of the AMINE project, an innovative method for active module identification in biological networks (https://github.com/claudepasquier/amine).
+This extension version, AMINE_Multiview(https://github.com/tchotaneu/Intership_I3S), is an experiment that particularly emphasizes the use of data from multiple views (multiview).
+It incorporates neural network architectures with attention mechanisms.
+This innovative approach aims to fully leverage information from different perspectives (views) of biological data, providing a better understanding and more precise identification of active modules.
 ## Installation

 Clone the repository and change to the project directory